greyhatmiddleman/kbfw-dev-enivronment/README.md

 # Development Environment for Building Keyboard Firmware
 This repository is to help you setup a development environment to build your keyboard firmware.
 This requires Docker and is currently supported for QMK Firmware or repositories forked form the QMK source.

-Purpose of this repositiory was for me to test builds not only from the main QMK firmware, but also from the zsa and vial firmware repositories.
+Purpose of this repositiory was for me to test builds not only from the main QMK firmware, but also from the ZSA and Vial firmware repositories.

 ## Requirements
+- Host should have a vanilla install of qmk with all of its required dependencies, this is to ensure you have a method of flashing your compiled firmware to your controller
 - Docker
-- Host should have a vanilla install of qmk with all of its reqired dependencies

 ## Limitations
 - Unable to flash directly from the running docker container.